egormak/k8s-controller/README.md

 ## Features

 - Kubernetes controller that watches and responds to resource events
-- HTTP API for interacting with Kubernetes resources
+- HTTP API for interacting with Kubernetes resources using Fiber
+- Integration with Kubernetes controller-runtime for advanced controller capabilities
 - Clean separation between business logic and infrastructure
 - Configuration through environment variables or config file
 - Support for multiple namespaces and resource types